Paula Ong, AMFT (#12818)

 Pronouns: She/Her/Siyá/They

-I am a 1.5 generation Filipino-/American.
-I was born in Manila, Philippines and immigrated to the U.S. with my family during my early teens.
-I have ancestry from the Philippines province of Isabella.
-I am currently living in Anaheim, California located on the ancestral homelands of the Tongva and Acjachemen nations people.
+I am a 1.5 generation Filipina American.
+I was born in the Philippines and immigrated to the US with my family as a pre-teen.
+My family has ancestry from the province of Isabella, Philippines.
+I am currently based in Orange County, California, on the ancestral homelands of the Tongva and Acjahemen Tribal Nations.
+My immigrant experience influenced the intersectional and decolonial lens I aim to work from in therapy.

 I am a Registered Associate Marriage and Family Therapist (AMFT) providing tele-health therapy for clients in California.
-I completed my Master of Science in counseling from California State University Fullerton, and I am currently supervised by Jenny Moon, LCSW (#77266).
-I have provided psychotherapy in school, community mental health, and private practice settings.
-I am experienced in working with children, teens, and adults with various mental health issues.
-I am also a researcher and have presented about Asian American and Filipinx/a/o American mental health in multiple conferences and panels.
+I completed my Master of Science in counseling from California State University Fullerton.
+I am currently supervised by Jenny Moon, LCSW (#77266).
+I have provided psychotherapy in school, community mental health, and private practice settings; and have worked with children, teens, and adults with various mental health issues.
+I am an experienced scholar-researcher on topics related to Asian American and Filipinx/a/o American mental health.
+I am a certified Be Sensitive, Be Brave Mental Health and Suicide Prevention trainer (English and Tagalog).

 green leaf plant in white pot